Ship money

 Ship money was a tax of medieval origin levied intermittently in the Kingdom of England until the middle of the 17th century.
 Assessed typically on the inhabitants of coastal areas of England, it was one of several taxes that English monarchs could levy by prerogative without the approval of Parliament.
-Queen Elizabeth I levied this tax to pay for a navy.
-The attempt of King Charles I from 1634 onwards to levy ship money during peacetime and extend it to the inland counties of England without parliamentary approval provoked fierce resistance, and was one of the grievances of the English propertied class in the lead-up to the English Civil War.
+Elizabeth I levied this tax to pay for a navy.
+The attempt of Charles I of England from 1634 to levy ship money during peacetime and extend it to the inland counties of England, without parliamentary approval, provoked fierce resistance and was one of the grievances of the English propertied class before the English Civil War.

 Traditional practice

 The Plantagenet kings of England had exercised the right of requiring the maritime towns and counties to furnish ships in time of war, and this duty was sometimes commuted for a money payment.
 Although several statutes of Edward I and Edward III, notably their confirmations of Magna Carta, had made it illegal for the Crown to exact any taxes without the consent of Parliament, the prerogative of levying ship money in time of war had never fallen wholly into abeyance.
 In 1619, James I aroused no popular opposition by levying £40,000 of ship money on London and £8,550 on other seaport towns.